 About the time I started planning this event, I was also learning to paint in watercolor.
 I took a little inspiration from my classes and painted all the graphics for the shower and tweaked them with a little graphic design on the computer.

-This shower was a bit untraditional for me, as we did not have this event at home.
-We were at a restaurant with only an hour to set up and very limited space to work in…and the space was 3 hours from my house.
 If you find yourself in a similar situation for party hosting, I highly recommend focusing your decorating efforts on two or three points that have a big impact.
 I had to bring everything with me in one car (plus my husband and kids), so I couldn’t do a lot of extras.

 For this fishing baby shower, I spent a fair amount of time handcrafting paper reed centerpieces and assembling a small dessert table.
 Backdrops were not do-able here, and I had to be prepared for whatever tables and arrangements the restaurant had on hand when I showed up…flexibility was something I had to have in spades that day!

-Fishing Baby Shower Tablescape
+Fishing Baby Shower Printables

 Every little fish at this shower was hand painted–then hi-res scanned to make some pretty cute artwork for the party.
-With wooden slices as a base (buy them here), I bought a few “real” looking grasses at the craft store and placed them in some rope-tied vases and accented with a fishy frame and a few bobbers (buy them here).
+With wooden slices as a base (buy here), I bought a few “real” looking grasses at the craft store and placed them in some rope-tied vases and accented with a fishy frame and a few bobbers (buy here).
 The fake grass was pricey, so I did supplement those with a project I’ll show you in a moment.

 The vase I used is easy to make, and you can find the tutorial for the jute-wrapped vase here (I do love to recycle party props!)
 The frames are equally easy to create; they cost about a dollar at Michael’s, and I did some creative staining to make them the color I wanted.
-You can find the instructions and a free fish printable to make these weathered wood frames here.
+You can find the instructions and a free fish printable to make these rustic weathered wood frames here.

 Aged metal containers and boxes sprouted bouquets of paper reeds to supplement the faux grasses.
 All lined up down the table, they really created a wonderful atmosphere in the restaurant.

 More hand painted water colors went into making the favor tags.
-For the favors, I used the tutorial here.
+For the favors, I used the fishing party favor tutorial here.
 Since there were so many childless couples at the shower, the airplane bottles of booze went over quite well.
 We also had containers of gummy worms available for those who didn’t want bourbon to take home!

 Sadly, I didn’t get a better shot of the banner–it was one of my favorite pieces.
 Really love how the watercolor art all worked with the pennants.

-Fishing Baby Shower Entertainment
+Baby Shower Entertainment

 After I guilted my brother into letting me throw a shower, the first thing that was established by the happy couple was that there were to be absolutely NO BABY SHOWER GAMES.
 Especially since it was going to be co-ed.